FSSAI Guidelines for Hotels and Restaurants

 - Complete test reports from NABL accredited/FSSAI-notified labs regarding microbiological contaminants in food items must be available all the time.

 - A daily record of food product production, the raw material utilized, and sales must be maintained.

 - A periodic audit must be done on the whole operating practices in production and services.

 - Relevant records of food quality, food processing/ preparation, laboratory test results, pest control, etc. for a period of 1 year or the shelf life of the product; whichever is more.

-- Sale and purchase record of food products sold to registered/ licensed sellers and raw material purchased from registered/ licensed vendors.
+- Sale and purchase record of food products sold to registered/ licensed sellers and raw materials purchased from registered/ licensed vendors.

 Best Manufacturing Practices for restaurant/hotel Premise

 As per FSSAI guidelines, all restaurants have proper food preparation areas, toilets, and changing facilities.

 - Food Preparation Areas- Cooking and frying must be carried out under a chimney having an appropriate suction capacity.